-It’s common sense for manufacturers to test their products with a representative sampling of potential users.
-Or it should be.
-Otherwise a customer discovers she can’t reach her car radio easily, and the technician concludes that he would need to be double-jointed to carry out a recommended service procedure.
+It’s common sense for manufacturers to test their products with a representative sampling of potential users. it should be.
+Otherwise, a customer will discover she can’t reach her car radio easily and a technician concludes that he would need to be double-jointed to carry out a recommended service procedure.
 If you wait until the physical prototyping stage, design errors such as these are more expensive to fix and harder to find, putting both profitability and your brand at risk.

 Together, these applications make it easier, faster, and cheaper to integrate economic considerations into your design process.